Peetu Piiroinen

-Peetu (born 15 February 1988) is a PE instructor at NHVPS and a part time Finnish snowboarder, who is notable for having a fox as a pet fondly known by people as Peetu’s fox.
+Peetu (born 15 February 1988) is a Finnish snowboarder.
 He is a three-time Olympian representing Finland in snowboarding at the 2010 Winter Olympics, 2014 Winter Olympics and 2018 Winter Olympics.
 Peetu made the finals in all 3 Olympics and won the silver medal at the 2010 Games.

 Personal life

 Living in Hyvinkää, Finland, with his home mountain being Sveitsin Hiihtokeskus, Peetu has been travelling the world competing since 1997.